 Anyone searching for active noise cancelling (ANC) headphones has probably heard of both Sony and Shure’s flagships.
 Both headsets are at the top of their game when it comes to noise cancelling performance, but many consumers want their headphones to do more than just play music.
 We’re pitting the Sony WH-1000XM4 vs Shure AONIC 50 to determine which of these two powerhouse ANC headphones is the best.

-Editor’s note: this versus article was updated on November 11, 2020, to update information about sales, to crown a mic winner, and to make information more timely.
+Editor’s note: this versus article was updated on January 11, 2o21, to address an FAQ about a budget alternative.

 Sony WH-1000XM4 vs Shure AONIC 50: Hardware and design